 Strategy OP-3: High Visibility Seat Belt Law Enforcement Problem (link to strategy) Occupants involved in crashes where alcohol or speed was a factor were found to have a lower likelihood of wearing seat belts.
 Vehicle occupants who are fatally injured in nighttime crashes have a higher probability of being unrestrained compared to those involved in fatal daytime crashes (64% at night and 36% during the day for the years 2019-2021).
 Countermeasures and justification CTW 3 starts citation or more: State Primary Enforcement Seat Belt Use Laws; Short-Term, High-Visibility Seat Belt Law Enforcement; Integrated Nighttime Seat Belt Enforcement; Sustained Enforcement Target (link to strategy) Reduce unrestrained passenger vehicle occupant fatalities, all seat positions by 1.5% from 96.8 (2018-2022 RA) to 95.3 (2022-2026 RA) by 2026, with following annual benchmarks 96.3 (2020-2024 RA) by 2024 and 95.8 (2021-2025 RA) by 2025.
 Estimated 3-year funding allocation \$1,200,000; BIL 405b.
-402 Strategy to project considerations
+402 Strategy to project considerations Participation in Seat Belt enforcement program Participation in national CIOT mobilization Affected communities Locations: Affected high-risk regions and municipalities 23 U.S. Code § 402 - Highway safety programs (2) Uniform Guidelines (F) national law enforcement mobilizations and high-visibility law enforcement mobilizations coordinated by the Secretary; (ii) sustained enforcement statutes addressing impaired driving, occupant protection, and driving excess of posted speed limits.

-OP-4: Research, evaluation, and analytical support for the Performance-Based Occupant Protection Program in Puerto Rico Problem (link to Research, evaluation, and analytical support contribute to the proce strategy) (link to Research, evaluation, and analytical support contribute to the proce identifying problems, which serves as the foundation for devel countermeasure strategies.
-Additionally, states are mandated to con annual statewide observation surveys of seat belt use.
+OP-4: Research, evaluation, and analytical support for the Performance-Based Occupant Protection Program in Puerto Rico Problem (link to strategy) Research, evaluation, and analytical support contribute to the process of identifying problems, which serves as the foundation for developing countermeasure strategies.
+Additionally, states are mandated to conduct annual statewide observation surveys of seat belt use.
 Countermeasures and justification Research, evaluation and data analysis are essential components of a successful performance-based highway safety program and data on observed seat belt use are required to track the core behavioral measure, the statewide seat belt use rate.
 Target (link to strategy) Increase observed seat belt use for passenger vehicles, front seat outboard occupants by .70% from a current safety level of 91.80% by 92.50% by December 31, 2026, with annual benchmarks of 92.03% by 2024 and 92.26% by 2025.
-Estimated 3-year funding allocation \$342,000; BIL 405(b) Strategy to project considerations Sociodemographic data Locations Municipalities and Affected communities 23 U.S. Code § 402 - Highway safety programs (2) Uniform Guidelines (F) (iii) an annual statewide safety belt use survey in accordance with criteria established by the Secretary for the measurement of State safety belt use rates to ensure that the measurements are accurate.
+Estimated 3-year funding allocation \$342,000; BIL 405(b) Strategy to project considerations Sociodemographic data Locations Municipalities and Affected communities 23 U.S. Code § 402 - Highway safety programs (2) Uniform Guidelines (F) (iii) an annual statewide safety belt use survey in accordance with criteria